Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Numerical Experiments

 We perform our numerical studies on the German credit dataset ($N=1000$, $d=25$) and Musk dataset ($N=476$, $d=167$) from the UCI repository \cite{Dua:2017}.
 The procedure we follow for this example has been proposed in \cite{michel:kapfer:krauth:2014} and \cite[Section 3]{bouchard:vollmer:doucet:2016}, and uses a decomposition of the gradient of the potential over the data.
 We refer to \Cref{sec:DPDMC} in the supplement for more details.

-The refreshment time and $\delta$ are fixed to $T=10$ for the Musk dataset, corresponding to an average of $22$ events for Full Ref schemes, $21$ otherwise and to $T=0.1$ for the German Credit dataset, corresponding to an average of $13$ events for Full Ref schemes, $12$ otherwise.
+The refreshment time is fixed to $\rmT=10$ for the Musk dataset, corresponding to an average of $22$ events for Full Ref schemes, $21$ otherwise and to $\rmT=0.1$ for the German Credit dataset, corresponding to an average of $13$ events for Full Ref schemes, $12$ otherwise.
+Both BPS No Ref and Forward No Ref were also tested but BPS No Ref appears not to be ergodic on the Musk dataset, whereas no ergodicity issue were encountered with Forward No Ref.
 The autocorrelation functions for $\norm{\theta}^2$, the negative loglikelihood and $\theta$ are shown in Figure~\ref{fig:LogRegM_Num} for the Musk dataset and in Figure~\ref{fig:LogRegG_Num} for the German Credit dataset.
 Forward Full Ref and BPS Full Ref have matching decorrelations on both datasets, as Forward Ref and Forward No Ref (except for the decorrelation of $\theta$ for the Musk dataset).
 We can observe that Forward schemes based on an orthogonal switch or no refreshment are faster and display their robustness to the refreshment-time tuning, as the decorrelation decay is always stronger from Forward No Ref to Forward Ref All.
 Quantitative accelerations can be found by comparing the ESS summarized in \Cref{tab:LogReg_ESS}.